jasonmacduffie/isles-of-maga/story.md

 Classes
 -------
 Magic-Users do not use the default system of magic in BFRPG.
 Instead, they use a magic point system as in the Sorcerer class, which is available as a supplement on the BFRPG website.
 However, they learn spells in the same way as a Magic-User.

+Raise Dead and Reincarnate still work as per the BFRPG rules, however doing so may raise the anger of Pastorum, who expected a new ghost to serve him.
+Therefore, bringing people back to life is uncommon and taboo in Maga, but still possible if they died recently and not of old age.